mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

   scaffold the configurations regarding microservices, collections, endpoints and variables needed for controlling Fast Data runtime and protecting its access.
 Generated resources need to be further customized depending on your needs and credentials.
 - an introduction to [Envoy](https://envoyproxy.io/), which is employed as API Gateway by the application.
-It is also possible to employ nginx as API Gateway, though the focus of this guide is on the former.
+It is also possible to employ [Nginx](https://www.nginx.com/) as API Gateway, though the focus of this guide is on the former.
 - an introduction to [Rönd](https://rond-authz.io/), which is the underlying system this guide will rely on for protecting the access to Fast Data Runtime Management application.
 - an Identity Provider, which manages users' identities.
 The one employed throughout this guide is [Okta](https://www.okta.com/),